Makabaka110/E2EAD/README.md

 Our model is built upon the ResNet50 architecture, leveraging its deep residual learning framework for efficient feature extraction.

-We redesign the FC layer in other to predict steering angles from the input image.
-The structure is display as the picture below:
+We redesign the FC layer in order to predict steering angles from the input image.
+The structure is displayed as the picture below:

 <p align="center">
   <img src="https://github.com/Makabaka110/E2EAD/assets/55959544/02dab8cb-153d-49b3-8dc1-072f2af412d1" alt="animated" />